 "I am beyond impressed with what you have put together.
 I can tell that you put a ton of hard work into building what you have.
 You have the absolute best content on WordPress I have ever seen!" - Robert T. Jillie

-Disclaimer: We have no association with WordPress, Automattic, or any of the products mentioned on this site.
-We may receive financial benefits from sales of third-party services and products mentioned on our website.
-All images and descriptions sourced from product websites are the copyright of their respective owners and have been used solely for training or illustrative purposes.
+Disclaimer: We are not associated with WordPress or any of the WordPress-related products written about on this site.
+We may receive a financial benefit or affiliate commission from purchases of products or services mentioned on this site.
+All product images are the copyright of their respective owners and comply with all license terms and agreements of use.

 Did you enjoy this tutorial?
-Please feel free to share this page with anyone thinking of starting a business online using the social links below.
+If so, please consider sharing this post with anyone thinking of starting a business online using the social links below.